 They also have an authentic taste of custard about them and a tempting hint of yellow in their appearance.

-And let’s not forget that jam!
+And let’s not forget that sneaky addition of jam!

 My recipe for custard creams is anything but traditional.
 I’ve used a variety of luxury ingredients to create a bake that is out of this world.

-- It also includes ground almonds to boost both flavour and structure
+It also includes ground almonds to boost both flavour and structure.

-Similarly, I’ve gone all-out on the cream centre too.
+I’ve gone all-out on the buttercream centre too.
 Just 4 ingredients are involved – butter, icing sugar, vanilla extract and custard powder.
 Again, it’s butter-rich and all the better for it – just look at the quantity of butter compared to the sugar.
 It’s not too sweet and gives you a second hit of that fantastic custard flavour.
 Just superb.

 A fine and crumbly textured biscuit such as these requires slightly more attention to detail compared to a typical cookie recipe.
 Follow my custard creams recipe carefully and your reward will be a generous pile of mouthwatering cookies to share.